-What Can a Handyman Do in Independence, Missouri?
+What Can a Handyman Do Without a License in Independence, Missouri?

 Missouri does not issue a statewide “general contractor” or “handyman” license; contractor licensing is primarily handled at the city/county level (plus state registration/tax and workers’ comp rules).
 In Independence (Jackson County), you should expect a City business license and building permits for many jobs; electrical and plumbing work are commonly restricted to locally-licensed trades (and permits/inspections are enforced) even if you call it “handyman” work.
 There is no statewide handyman-dollar-threshold exemption in Missouri law because there is no statewide handyman license to be exempt from—however, project permit thresholds and trade-licensing limits are set locally (city/county).